PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 14:26:31
+Last updated: 2024-04-08 14:27:04
-Random Quote: I can't tell the difference between my waking life and dreams. - Arthur Harrow
+Random Quote: I find Social Media to be a soul-sucking void of meaningless affirmation. - Wednesday Addams